 Omicron Xi Omega is committed to promoting positive and interesting program activities that will bring about meaningful change in our community.

-Omicron Xi Omega has developed and implemented programs and activities focusing on the Sorority’s International Platform Launching New Dimensions of Service targets and Community Impact Days: Dr. Martin Luther King, Jr. Day of Service, Pink Goes Red for Heart Health Day, 1908 Playgrounds Mobilization Day, the Longest Day™ Alzheimer’s Support Activities, Mental Health Awareness Day, Childhood Hunger Awareness Day, but adapting them so they best serve the Montclair and Essex County communities.
+Omicron Xi Omega has developed and implemented programs and activities focusing on the Sorority’s International Platform Launching New Dimensions of Service targets and Community Impact Days: Dr. Martin Luther King, Jr. Day of Service, Pink Goes Red for Heart Health Day, 1908 Playgrounds Mobilization Day, the Longest Day™ Alzheimer’s Support Activities, National Alliance on Mental Illness/Mental Health Awareness Day, Childhood Hunger Awareness Day, but adapting them so they best serve the Montclair and Essex County communities.
 Additionally, the chapter has several signature service projects it coordinates throughout the year.

 Below is a snapshot of projects our chapter has conducted: